top of page

 Beyond the hut, there were no more vegetation, we were climbing up smooth and wet gigantic rock faces with the aid of pre-laid ropes.
 And sometimes, we were walking on inclined rock.
 I made the mistake of bringing a pair of woven gloves that got wet and allowed the cold to numb my fingers.
 Strong ice-cold winds also sent most climbers clambering for wind shelters or pulling up jackets to cover the heads whenever we stopped for breathers.
 I kept moving in order to create heat constantly in my body or I would freeze.

-After about 10 minutes at the peak, we began to descend back to Laban Rata, which was much faster than going up but much more strenuous on the aching legs.
-With the aid of the morning sun, we were able to see the terrains that we had been climbing on in the dark.
+After about 10 minutes at the summit, we began our descend to Laban Rata, which was much faster than going up but much more strenuous on the aching legs.
+With the aid of the morning sun, we were able to see the terrains that we had been walking on in the dark.
 And the views from the summit were superb!

-We could see Borneo below us with seas of clouds (above).
-And the terrain at the summit (below).
+We could see the landscape of Borneo below us with seas of clouds (above).
+And the bare terrain at the summit (below).

-Below was the part where we climbed.
-It was easier to go up in the dark when we could not see clearly where we were going but when coming down under the sunlight, it was tougher and scarier.
-And we had to take turns to descent as late-rising climbers were using the same path too.
+Below was a certain part of the mountain where we had climbed in the dark.
+It was easier to go up when we could not see clearly where we were going but when coming down under the sunlight, it was tougher and scarier.
+We had to take turns to descent using the ropes as late-rising climbers were going up the same path too.

-The toll on the legs, especially the knees, made us stopped more frequently on the way down.
+The toll on our legs, especially the knees, made us stopped more frequently on the way down.
 The going-up had been "easy", it was the going-down that was the most difficult because of aching muscles.
-I also twisted my right foot when I stepped on a loose rock that gave way.
-It hurts badly but I had to continue walking on my own — everybody was tired.
-With aching leg muscles, strained knees and a twisted ankle, I limped my way down the mountain, biting my teeth on every step — and that is why this trip is so unforgettable to me.
+I also twisted my right foot when I stepped on a loose "interim-step" rock that gave way.
+It hurts badly but I had to continue walking on my own — everyone was tired, nobody would carry me anyway.
+With aching leg muscles, strained knees and a twisted ankle, I limped my way down the mountain, biting my teeth on every step — that is why this trip is so unforgettable to me.

-Only those who had reached the top of Mount Kinabalu, Low's Peak, received the colored certificates.
-Those who managed to reach Laban Rata, but not the peak, would receive the back-and-white certificates but with the same design.
-The design of the certificate changes every year.
+Only those who had reached the peak of Mount Kinabalu, Low's Peak, received the coloured certificates.
+Those who managed to reach Laban Rata, but not the peak, would receive monochrome certificates with the same design.
+The design of the certificate would change every year.

 And this ended the 2D1N conquer-the-top-of-Southeast-Asia hiking trip.